• Contact

 Belton Chalet is located just outside the park boundary in West Glacier.
 In Two Medicine, the log building that is now the Two Medicine Camp Store was once Two Medicine Chalet’s dining hall.

-Historic lodges in the park include Glacier Park Lodge in East Glacier, Lake McDonald Lodge, and Many Glacier Hotel.
+Historic lodges in and around the park include Glacier Park Lodge in East Glacier, Lake McDonald Lodge, and Many Glacier Hotel.

 5. Drive or bike going-to-the-sun road